mpearce/UCIMerge/README.md

 ## How to use UCIMerge

-The first time you run the scripts, it will take an extremely long to update the datasets from the web.
+The first time you run the scripts, it will take an extremely long time to update the datasets from the web.
 If you would like to jumpstart this, you can use this [starter pack](http://mattpearce.name/files/UCIMergeStarterPack.zip) by drop these files into the /source directory.
 If you want to force the system to refresh a dataset, just delete that dataset file from /source.

 1. Set the UCIMerge folder as the working directory for STATA ('cd ~/UCIMerge')